kervi/doc/source/security.rst

 Now the web ui will try to login as anonymous user when the users go to the UI web page.
 All components that does not have the property user_groups set will be visible to the anonymous user.
-In addition components that belongs to any user groups specified for the anonymous user will be visible too.
+In addition, components that belongs to any user groups specified for the anonymous user will be visible too.

 .. topic:: Notice